zlogic/mendix-docs/content/en/docs/refguide/modeling/menus/app-menu/_index.md

 ### Generate Bill of Materials {#generate-bill-of-materials}

-The **Generate Bill of Materials** option allows you to generate bill of materials for the current project.
+The **Generate Bill of Materials** option allows you to generate a bill of materials for the current project.
+See [SBOM Generation](/refguide/sbom-generation/) for more information.

 ## Synchronize App Directory {#synchronize}